State Club Tax Warnings

 Illinois

-Investment clubs in Illinois are generally exempt from state filing requirements that apply to general partnerships.
-However, clubs with members who reside outside the state and that have non-Illinois source income may be required to file partnership returns and to withhold and remit tax payments for their non-resident partners.
-BetterInvesting-style investment clubs that invest in common stocks would generally be exempt from these filing requirements.
-Investment clubs that hold partnerships or other securities in which non-Illinois source income is generated should contact an accountant or tax preparer for assistance. myICLUB Club Tax State does not support state filings for Illinois.
+However, clubs 1) with members who reside outside the state and 2) have non-Illinois source income (often other partnerships that are owned by the club) may be required to file partnership returns and to withhold and remit tax payments for their non-resident partners.
+If your Investment club holds partnerships or other securities in which non-Illinois source income is generated, you should contact an accountant or tax preparer for assistance. myICLUB Club Tax State does not support state filings for Illinois.
 Download our memo with a more detailed explanation.

 New Jersey

 All clubs in New Jersey must file an annual tax returns.
 Partnerships with ten or more partners must file electronically.
-However, investment clubs are exempt from state filing fees and required non-resident partner payments that apply to other general partnerships in the state as long as the market value of their total assets is less than or equal to $432,300 or $60,600 per partner (amounts as of tax year 2024 and subject to change).
+However, investment clubs are exempt from state filing fees and required non-resident partner payments that apply to other general partnerships in the state as long as the market value of the investment club does not exceed $442,000 or $61,900 per member of the partnership. (amounts as of tax year 2025 and subject to change).